Dutchy365/BlogBytes/content/blog/JSONManipulationPowerAutomate.md

 - **Dynamic Data**: APIs, forms, and connectors typically return JSON.
 Mastering it means fewer conversion headaches.
 - **Reduced Complexity**: One JSON object can replace dozens of separate variables.
 - **Flexibility**: Modify or extend data structures without reworking the entire flow.
-- **Performance**: Each variable initialization is an API call.
-Consolidating data into JSON cuts down the calls, improving speed and efficiency.
 - **API Call Optimization**: Fewer variable initialization actions mean fewer API calls and better performance.

 💡 For example: if you start a flow with multiple input parameters and create a separate variable for each one, every initialization counts as an API call.
 Instead, you can group them all into a single object add a Parse JSON to define schema and manage them with `setProperty()` or `addProperty()`.

 ## Understanding setProperty() and addProperty()